OfficeDev/Office-Add-in-samples/Samples/excel-insert-file/README.md

 This sample shows how to insert an existing template from an external Excel file into the currently open Excel file.
 Then it retrieves data from a JSON web service and populates the template for the customer.

-> **Note:** The features used in this sample are currently in preview and subject to change.
-They are not currently supported for use in production environments.
-To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
-A good way to try out preview features is to sign up for an Office 365 subscription.
-If you don't already have an Office 365 subscription, get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).
+> **Note:** If you don't already have an Microsoft 365 subscription, get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Features